jason-nordheim/Trail_Less_Traveled_MVP2/model_planning.md

   - attribute_type: Array<Trail>
 - `Hike.Location`
   - description: the starting point of the trail
+  - attribute_type: Location
+- `Hike.shade_level`
+  - description: Averages shade rating for all `Trails` as part of the hike
+  - attribute_type: number
+- `Hike.pets_allowed`
+  - description: defines what pets (if any) are permitted on **all** trails of the hike
+  - attribute_type: Array<string>
 ### Methods (verb)
-- `Class.attribute`
-  - description:"
+- FUTURE - `Class.similar`
+  - description: finds other hikes that are similar to the one provided
-  - method_type: [instance/class]
+  - method_type: instance
-  - params: [name:string, age:integer]
+  - params: nil
-  - return: name
+  - return: Array<Hike>
 ### Data Source
   - where is the information coming from

 ----